dilipsarkar/com.commontime.cordova.splunk-mint/README.md

 ### plugins.splunkmint.leaveBreadcrumb

-Add a breadcrumb to a potential crash report
+Add a breadcrumb to a potential crash report.

 ```javascript
 function successCallback () {